 Black rubbish bags had been split apart, their contents methodically sorted into piles.
 We found a mountain of old shoes, rows of empty plastic bottles, and glass jars arranged on shelves and window sills.

-In Bulgarian cities it is relatively normal to see people rooting through rubbish bins and skips – these are usually gypsies or homeless people, raiding other people’s waste for things that could be eaten, sold, or used in some other way.
+In Bulgarian cities it is relatively normal to see people rooting through rubbish bins and skips – gypsies or homeless people, raiding other people’s waste for things that could be eaten, sold, or used in some other way.
 It would appear that such vagrants had made a home inside the Sava Ganchev building; dragging entire sacks of refuse back to their hideout, in order to sort through the rubbish in private.
-It reminded me of a similar horde I had found inside an abandoned Soviet monument, where the occupant had collected a mass of discarded shoes and faulty electronic goods.
+It reminded me of a similar horde I had found inside an abandoned communist-era monument, where the occupant had collected a mass of discarded shoes and faulty electronic goods.

 One central corridor ran the length of the factory, its end disappearing into a darkness that not even our torch beams could penetrate.
 We followed this for a while, exploring the various rooms and corridors leading off, until we came to a large hole in the left-hand wall.

 Here a lower passage ran parallel to the first, dug lower into the ground, and large enough for vehicles to navigate.
 Unlike the main corridor, this one had no doors and so the darkness was absolute.
 At the far end the passage took a turn to the left, and here we were faced by a section which had long-since been flooded.